pallets/flask/docs/foreword.rst

 -----------------------

-To me, the "micro" in microframework refers not only to the simplicity and small size of the framework, but also the fact that it does not make much decisions for you.
+To me, the "micro" in microframework refers not only to the simplicity and small size of the framework, but also the fact that it does not make many decisions for you.
 While Flask does pick a templating engine for you, we won't make such decisions for your datastore or other parts.

-For us however the term “micro” does not mean that the whole implementation has to fit into a single Python file.
+However, to us the term “micro” does not mean that the whole implementation has to fit into a single Python file.

-One of the design decisions with Flask was that simple tasks should be simple and not take up a lot of code and yet not limit yourself.
-Because of that we took a few design choices that some people might find surprising or unorthodox.
+One of the design decisions with Flask was that simple tasks should be simple; they should not take a lot of code and yet they should not limit you.
+Because of that we made a few design choices that some people might find surprising or unorthodox.
 For example, Flask uses thread-local objects internally so that you don't have to pass objects around from function to function within a request in order to stay threadsafe.
 While this is a